 - Clothing is expected to fit properly and be worn in good taste.
-"Sagging" is not allowed. - Footwear is to be worn at all times.
-Soft sole Slippers will not be allowed. - Pajamas are not to be worn to school. - Dress displaying messages contrary to school supported programs and ideals will not be considered appropriate. - Items of apparel displaying alcoholic beverage, drug advertisements, or associated with gang involvement or racially motivated issues are all considered inappropriate for school dress. - Unnatural hair color is strongly discouraged. - Face painting will not be allowed. - Students will not wear hats, bandanas, or scarves during the school day.
-Students will be instructed to not wear these items once they enter the building, and to refrain from until they exit the building. - Showing of undergarments is not acceptable.
+"Sagging" is not allowed - o Footwear is to be worn at all times.
+Soft sole slippers will not be allowed. - o Pajamas are not to be worn to school. - Dress displaying messages contrary to school supported programs and ideals will not be considered appropriate. - o Items of apparel displaying alcoholic beverage, drug advertisements, or associated with gang involvement or racially motivated issues are all considered inappropriate for school dress. - o Face painting will not be allowed. - Students will not wear hats, bandannas, or scarves during the school day.
+Students will be instructed to not wear these items once they enter the building, and to refrain from until they exit the building. - o Showing of undergarments is not acceptable.